NaiboWang/CommandlineConfig/Readme.md

 print(config.dbinfo.certificate_info[2][0][0])
 ```

-For parameters in nested objects, there are four ways to read the values of the parameters, all of which can be read successfully:
+For parameters in a single nested object, there are four ways to read the values of the parameters, all of which can be read successfully:

 ```
 print(config.dbinfo.username)